Local Covid-19 Update

 - PRECAUTIONARY STEPS for flushing water lines in facilities after extended shutdown-CLICK HERE.

 - If you are sick, including coughing or running a fever, do not go to government facilities.

 - Residents who have a question or any other need assistance from any local government representative are strongly encouraged to use online services as much as possible and call before coming to the building.
 Many issues may be handled over the telephone or by email.

 - If it becomes necessary to visit government buildings, visitors are encouraged to maintain at least six feet from other individuals in the building.
-They are also encouraged to wash their hands and make use of hand sanitizing products.
+They are also encouraged to wash their hands, wear face masks, and make use of hand sanitizing products.

 - All visitation to either the Henry County or Martinsville City jail is suspended until further notice.

 - Additional equipment is being installed to extend the County’s public Wi-Fi to the parking lots at the Administration Building, Henry County Courthouse, and Jack Dalton Park.
 This will allow anyone without internet access at their home or business to access internet resources from our parking lots without leaving their vehicle.

 - The Henry County Fire Marshal's Office is conducting non-emergency inspections by appointment only.
 Smoke alarm installations have been suspended; however, county residents may call 634-4660 about picking up smoke alarms to install themselves.

 - The City of Martinsville has canceled all events which include:

 - Parks & Recreation Events and Rentals, although City parks remain open to the public